Since many of you have been asking me to write a review about Propellerhead’s new version called Reason 8, I decided to go ahead and do it.

 Reason 8 Essentials Vs Reason 8

 The main difference between the two editions is that Reason 8 has more advanced options that are designed for professional producers.
 Reason 8 Essentials comes with less effects and instruments than Reason 8.
-Take a look this image below to see the major differences.

 I think it’s simple.
 If you’re familiar with beat makers and want to do MIDI Sequencing then you’ll probably want to go for Reason 8.
 In the other hand, if you’re an absolute beginner who’s just starting out with beat making then I would recommend sticking with Reason 8 Essential because it has all the features a beginner needs.